Anjoma Betoho

 Anjoma Betoho is a town and commune in Madagascar.
 It belongs to the district of Manjakandriana, which is a part of Analamanga Region.
-The population of the commune was estimated to be approximately 3,000 in 2001 commune census.
+The population of the commune was estimated to be approximately 3,000 in the 2001 commune census.

 Primary and junior level secondary education are available in town.
 The majority 97% of the population of the commune are farmers, while an additional 2% receives their livelihood from raising livestock.
 The most important crops are rice and bambara groundnut, while other important agricultural products are cassava and sweet potatoes.
 Services provide employment for 1% of the population.